 Legal references, European standardisation organisations and standardisation mandates or requests

-EU legislation on medical devices contain specific provisions on harmonised standards and the presumption of conformity conferred by its voluntary use when their references are published in the OJEU: they can be found in the Recitals and in the respective Articles 5(1) of the current Directives AIMDD, MDD and IVDMDD, and in the Recitals and the respective Articles 8(1) of the new Regulations MDR and IVDR.
-It is worth noting that the new Regulations define the term “harmonised standard” making reference to point (1)(c) of Article 2 of the Standardisation Regulation (EU) 1025/2012, as “a European standard adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation”, while at the same time, the abovementioned Articles 8(1) specify that “References in this Regulation to harmonised standards shall be understood as meaning harmonised standards the references of which have been published in the Official Journal of the European Union”, thus including the direct link to the presumption of conformity conferred by harmonised European standards cited in the OJEU.
+EU legislation on medical devices contain specific provisions on harmonised standards and the presumption of conformity conferred by its voluntary use when their references are published in the OJEU: they can be found in the respective Articles 8(1) of the current Regulations MDR and IVDR.
+It is worth noting that these Regulations define the term “harmonised standard” making reference to point (1)(c) of Article 2 of the Standardisation Regulation (EU) 1025/2012, as “a European standard adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation”, while at the same time, the abovementioned Articles 8(1) specify that “References in this Regulation to harmonised standards shall be understood as meaning harmonised standards the references of which have been published in the Official Journal of the European Union”, thus including the direct link to the presumption of conformity conferred by harmonised European standards cited in the OJEU.

-Harmonised European standards in the field of healthcare engineering, including medical devices, are developed by the two relevant European standardisation organisations (ESOs): the European Committee for Standardization (CEN) for most of the types of medical devices, and the European Committee for Electrotechnical Standardization (Cenelec) especially for medical electrical equipment.
+Harmonised European standards in the field of healthcare engineering, including medical devices, are developed by the two relevant European standardisation organisations (ESOs): the European Committee for Standardization (CEN) for most of the types of medical devices, and the European Committee for Electrotechnical Standardization (CENELEC) especially for medical electrical equipment.

 According to Article 10 of the Standardisation Regulation (EU) 1025/2012, the Commission may request one or several European standardisation organisations to draft European standards or European standardisation deliverables according to specific requirements.
 This is the necessary legal basis for the development of harmonised European standards in support of the requirements of EU legislation, and to allow the publication in the OJEU of references to such standards to confer presumption of conformity.
 The essential legal relationship between harmonised standards and the standardisation requests (mandates) on which they are based has been confirmed by the jurisprudence of the Court of Justice of the European Union.

-For the current Directives AIMDD, MDD and IVDMDD, such requests have the format of standardisation mandates, as letters addressed by the Commission to CEN and Cenelec.
+For the previous Directives AIMDD, MDD and IVDD, such requests had the format of standardisation mandates, as letters addressed by the Commission to CEN and CENELEC.
 Several mandates have been issued between 1989 and 2010, some of them covering the whole scope of the Directives, and some others specific aspects only.
-The validity of those old standardisation mandates must necessarily expire in parallel to the Directives themselves.
+The validity of those old standardisation mandates expired in parallel to the Directives themselves, as explicitly indicated in the standardisation request in support of the Regulations (see below).

-For the new Regulations MDR and IVDR, a standardisation request has the improved format of a Commission Implementing Decision (pursuant to the entry into force of the Standardisation Regulation), structured in recitals (reasons, objectives and contents of the act), articles (requested activities, requirements and timelines) and annexes (lists of existing standards to be revised and of new standards to be developed under the MDR and the IVDR, and specific requirements).
+For the current Regulations MDR and IVDR, a standardisation request has the improved format of a Commission Implementing Decision (pursuant to the entry into force of the Standardisation Regulation), structured in recitals (reasons, objectives and contents of the act), articles (requested activities, requirements and timelines) and annexes (lists of existing standards to be revised and of new standards to be developed under the MDR and the IVDR, and specific requirements).
 Before adopting the standardisation request, the Commission must seek the opinion of the Committee set up by Article 22 of the Standardisation Regulation (EU) 1025/2012.